All Buddhist Council: 6 Councils Of Buddhism Explained!

 Throughout history, four Buddhist councils were held.
-The initial one occurred in 483 BC, presided over by King Ajatashatru of the Haryanka Dynasty during the Magadha Empire.
+The initial occurred in 483 BC, presided over by King Ajatashatru of the Haryanka Dynasty during the Magadha Empire.
 Subsequently, three more councils were conducted around 383 BCE, 250 BCE, and 72 AD.

 These councils hold great importance in the Ancient History segment of General Studies, particularly for the WBCS, and UPSC IAS exam.

-What is Buddhist Council?
+What is a Buddhist Council?

 The Six Buddhist Councils: Quick Overview